klippa-app/receipt-ocr/README.md

 Always refer to the official Klippa API documentation for the most up-to-date information, including any changes in endpoints or request formats.
 The API may have rate limits or require specific image formats—consult the documentation for these details.

->Please ensure that the image is the only object in the image.
-With edges clearly visible.
+>Please ensure that the image is the only object in the image with edges clearly visible.

 <img src="/images/receipt-example-github.jpg" alt="receipt-example" width="400" height="400">